qTipTip/MAT3400/lecture_notes/lecture_notes.md

 ## August 18th

+* Chapter 1.4 and 3.2 in McDonald and Weiss.

 We started with an outline of the course.
 It is divided into two "sections", namely *measure and integration theory* and *linear analysis*.